Skip to content

 You can do 4-5 cycles of this breathing technique.
 This exercise can be done whenever you feel your body gets nervous.

-You can use it even when you are calm, during the day.
-Like this, you will become more expert and it will be easier for you to do it even if you are in public.
+You can use it even when you are calm during the day.
+In this way, you become more of an expert, making it easier even in public.

-In this technique, the breath is alternate between the left nostril and right nostril, with or without (in this case) retencion of breath.
-The breath should be slow and controlled, but not forced or restricted in anyway.
+In this technique, the breath is alternated between the left and right nostrils, with or without (in this case) retention of the breath.
+The breath should be slow and controlled but not forced or restricted in some way.

-Sit on the pillow with the legs crossed or in a meditative posture.
-Keep your back and head straight, the neck large and your eyes closed.
+Sit on the chair with your sole touching the floor, or on the pillow with the legs crossed or in a meditative posture.
+Keep your back and head straight, the neck large, and your eyes closed.

-Put your left hand on your left knee in Jnana Mudra (the palm up, with the thumb and index attached, and the rest of three fingers extended).
+Put your left hand on your left knee in Jnana Mudra (the palm up, with the thumb and index attached, and the three fingers left extended).

-The right hand should be in Vishnu Mudra, as you can see in the video.
+The right hand should be in Vishnu Mudra, as in the video.
 Fold the index and middle finger in your palm, and close your right nostril with your right thumb.

-Breathe through the left nostril for 5 seconds; open the right nostril and close the left one with the ring finger and pinkie, and exhale through the right nostril for 5 seconds.
+Inhale through the left nostril for 5 seconds.
+Open the right nostril, close the left one with the ring finger and pinkie, and exhale through the right nostril for 5 seconds.

 Inhale through the right nostril for 5 seconds; open the left nostril and close the right one.
 Exhale through the left nostril for 5 seconds.

-You can repeat 5 rounds of Anuloma Viloma Pranayama.
+You can repeat five rounds of Anuloma Villoma Pranayama.

 FINAL THOUGHTS…

-The simple act of regulating the breath brings results and the guarantees of the good functioning of the body and mind: eliminate toxins, bring energy and healing oxygen, and gives strength and vitality.
+The simple act of regulating the breath brings results and guarantees the good functioning of the body and mind.
+It eliminates toxins and brings energy and healing oxygen, giving you strength and vitality.

-Our breath is our first tool that can deal with many issues in our lives.
+Your breath is your first tool that can deal with many issues in your life.

-I recommend using these simple techniques, not only in the case of panic attacks, but you can implement them in your daily lifestyle.
+I recommend using these simple techniques not only in the case of panic attacks but you can implement them in your daily life.

-Thus, you will learn to breathe with consciousness, being the key to balance, harmony, and peace of mind, body, and emotions.
+Thus, you learn to breathe with consciousness, which is the key to balance, harmony, peace of mind, body, and emotions.

-” Breath is the bridge that connects life to consciousness which unites your body to your thoughts.
-Whenever your mind becomes scattered, use your breath as the means to take hold of your mind again.”
-Thich Nhat Hanh
+Breath is the bridge that connects life to counsciousness that unites your body with your thoughts.
+Whenever your mind becomes scattered, use your breath to hold your mind again.

 Till next time…